tylermorganwall/MusaMasterclass/MusaMasterclass.md

 being photographed by a real camera.
 Let’s focus in on the river in the background.
 The `focus` parameter should be between 0 and 1, where 1 is the background and 0 is the foreground.
-The range of depths will depend on our camera position–calling the function will print the range in the current view, and you can use `preview_focus = TRUE` to see exactly where the focal plane will be positioned.
+The range of depths will depend on our camera position–calling the function with `preview_focus = TRUE` will print the range in the current view, and you can use the red line to see exactly where the focal plane will be positioned.

 ``` r
 hobart_mat %>%